zyml/project-ar2/README.md

 * Upload the ZIP package you have downloaded
 * Go back to Appearance > Themes and activate 'Project AR2'

-## Known Issues
-* Internet Explorer users will have issues using the Theme Customizer.
-A temporary workaround would be to refresh the preview page before making any customizations or use the theme options page instead.

 ## Support
 Community Forums support is available at http://www.arrastheme.com/forums/.
 You can also try asking the theme's Twitter account: http://twitter.com/arrastheme